Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 + `<table>` - needs explanation?
 + `<sub>`, `<sup>`, and `..[v]align=..`.

-### Fancy footnotes
+### Fancy (mnemonic) footnotes

-Numbered footnotes are academic and convenient, but a number itself won't tell much about its subject (when separated by enough content).
+Numbered footnotes are academic and convenient, and you shall use [the :octocat:supported](https://github.blog/changelog/2021-09-30-footnotes-now-supported-in-markdown-fields/).

+But a digit itself won't tell much about its subject (and you may not want to jump forth and back between reading).
 Mnemonic superscript references are eye-catching<sup>🙋</sup>.\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>You can invent your footnotes vocabulary, as I use _raising hand_ to voice my opinion.</sub>

 ### Links suffixes